Avrodos/EmailReader/README.md

 # EmailReader
-first exercise in the Programming of User Interfaces class at the UPM Madrid
+First exercise in the Programming of User Interfaces class at the UPM Madrid